 1. What is Return on Investment?

 Every investment has one or more purpose.
-Most of us invest so that we get something back in addition to what we invested – to earn some kind of a benefit or return.
-So, one can gauge the efficiency of an investment by checking the potential returns.
-This way, you can easily make a decision on whether to invest or not.
+Most of us invest so that we get something back in addition to what we invested – to earn some benefit or return.
+So, one can gauge the efficiency of investment by checking the potential gains.
+This way, you can easily decide on whether to invest or not.
 You can also check the ROI history to understand the performance trend of the scheme.

-The performance of the scheme is good if it delivers the promised returns or more.
-Return on investment or ROI , for this reason, is significant for fixed-income investments like PPF or FD as well as equity-based investment tools like equity funds.
-ROI, therefore, is a comparison metric and help you understand the return factor of an investment and optimize your financial portfolio accordingly.
+The performance of the scheme is excellent if it delivers the promised returns or more.
+Return on investment or ROI, for this reason, is significant for fixed-income investments like PPF or FD as well as equity-based investment tools like equity funds.
+ROI, therefore, is a comparison metric and help you understand the return factor of investment and optimize your financial portfolio accordingly.

 2. How to calculate ROI

 Return on investment is generally calculated as total earnings divided by the actual investment cost.
 The bigger the ratio, the higher the gains accrued.

 In the formula explained in the above image, ‘investment gains’ means the amount earned after redeeming or selling the investment.
 Remember, ROI is estimated in percentage – this makes it easier for investors to compare it with others.

 You must have seen people using the words return and profit interchangeably.
 But they may not mean the same all the time.
 Return on investment only touch the money you capitalise in a scheme, mutual fund or a company, and the return you make on that amount based on the profit of the complete scheme, fund or company.
 Hence, do not think that ROI is the same as the return you make on your equity.
 Only in single ownerships does equity mean the overall assets of the company.

 There are various methods to determine the ROI to assess profitability.
 A few conventional techniques are given below.

 - Divide your net income (after all deductions from the total income), interest, and taxes by the overall costs and liabilities.
 This will help you gauge your income rate in comparison to the capital invested.